rhyslwells/Data-Archive/content/categories/data-science/Time Series Forecasting.md

 May use:
 - [[Forecasting using Lags]]

+How to estimate the forecastability of a time series?

+The more regular and repeatable patterns a time series has, the easier it is to forecast.
+The ‘Approximate Entropy’ can be used to quantify the regularity and unpredictability of fluctuations in a time series.

+The higher the approximate entropy, the more difficult it is to forecast it.

+Another better alternate is the ‘Sample Entropy’.

+Sample Entropy is similar to approximate entropy but is more consistent in estimating the complexity even for smaller time series.
+For example, a random time series with fewer data points can have a lower ‘approximate entropy’ than a more ‘regular’ time series, whereas, a longer random time series will have a higher ‘approximate entropy’.

 #### Time Series Statistical Methods

 Traditional models that explicitly capture trend, seasonality, and autocorrelation in time series data.